 Here are some free photo editing softwares to consider if you do not have Photoshop:

 If you are editing your photos on your phone to upload onto Social Media, you can find equivalent photo editing apps to do these steps as well.
-I love using the app Snapseed to edit photos on my phone: It can do all these functions plus more and you can download it for free in your app store.
-And I am fairly certain it is available on both Android and iOS software.
+I love using the app Snapseed to edit photos on my phone: It can do all these functions plus more and you can download it for FREE in your app store – Available on both Android and iOS software.

 **Tip: If you are editing your photos to be printed in the future, I highly recommend you color calibrate your monitor.
 I’ll be writing a blog post soon on how to do this, so stay tuned for that!

 Here’s a Before photo of one of my paintings before I have done any editing to it.

 Notice how even though I took the photo in daylight and with a DSLR camera, the colors of this painting still look dull and dark.
 It takes extra editing and touch-ups to get it to match how the painting truly looks in real life so that I can bring my artwork to others in its best form and quality possible.